The Human Revolution

 Electoral reform

 Proportional representation so every vote carries genuine weight.
+Mandatory mental health assessments for those seeking to serve — the rise of the far-right is not a political movement, it is symptomatic of poor mental health.
 Citizens' assemblies for long-term decisions.
 Policy designed by people who live with its consequences.
+Long term strategy to end cult-like leader-based party politics in favour of democratically selected independant subject matter experts.
 Fix the feedback loop — nothing else holds without it.

 Every word.
 Every commitment.